 Dr. Kamran S. Hamid has a special interest in ankle replacement surgery, foot deformity correction, sports injuries, and arthritis and trauma of the foot and ankle.
 He earned his medical degree from the Texas A&M College of Medicine.
 Dr. Hamid went on to complete his Master of Public Health degree in Quantitative Methods at the Harvard School of Public Health.
-He is completing his fellowship in orthopedic foot and ankle surgery at Duke University School of Medicine.
+He completed his fellowship in orthopedic foot and ankle surgery at Duke University School of Medicine.

 Dr. Hamid is a member of the American Academy of Orthopaedic Surgeons (AAOS) and American Orthopaedic Foot & Ankle Society (AOFAS).
 He has authored numerous peer-reviewed publications on the topics of ankle replacements and is a national expert on providing high value care to patients.